Ex 14:1-4 God tells Moses to turn back north in order to get the Pharaoh to pursue them.

-Ex 14:15-31 The Israelites travel through the tidal salt marshes to the north of the Gulf of Suez and cross the shallow Sea of Reeds while Moses holds out his hand and the LORD drives the water back “with a strong east wind” (Exodus 14:21) (see Map 44).
+Ex 14:15-31 The Israelites travel through the tidal salt marshes to the north of the Gulf of Suez and cross the shallow Sea of Reeds while Moses holds out his hand and the LORD drives the water back “with a strong east wind” (Exodus 14:21) (see 4 on Map 44).
 The Egyptians pursue the Israelites but their chariot wheels become stuck in the mud.
 The water returns as the wind subsides, covering the chariots and drowning the heavily armed Egyptian soldiers.
 The Israelites are able to arm themselves with the weapons abandoned by the Egyptians.

 Crossing the Sea of Reeds

-The Biblical account of the Israelites’ escape from Egypt comes to a climax when pharoah’s chariots pursue the fleeing Israelites, but the Egyptian soldiers are drowned when the sea returns and floods the path that the Israelites have trodden only hours earlier.
+The Biblical account of the Israelites’ escape from Egypt comes to a climax when pharaoh’s chariots pursue the fleeing Israelites, but the Egyptian soldiers are drowned when the sea returns and floods the path that the Israelites have trodden only hours earlier.